danielfett/draft-dpop/main.md

 protected resource might be counterfeit, malicious or compromised and play received tokens against other protected resources to gain unauthorized access.
-Properly audience restricting access tokens can prevent such misuse but doing so in practice has proven to be prohibitively cumbersome (even despite extensions such as [@RFC8707]).
+Properly audience restricting access tokens can prevent such misuse, however, doing so in practice has proven to be prohibitively cumbersome (even despite extensions such as [@RFC8707]) for many deployments.
 Sender-constraining access tokens is a more robust and straightforward mechanism to prevent such token replay at a different endpoint and DPoP is an accessible application layer means of doing so.